Minimum wage, benefits to rise: PM

 She said 175,000 New Zealanders would receive the increase.

-Ardern touted the Government's record on lifting the minimum wage over its term in Government.
+Ardern touted the Government's record on lifting the minimum wage over its term in power.

 She said benefits would increase this Thursday as well.

-Some 82,000 people will be better off, after changes to abatement thresholds, which also come into force this week.
+Some 82,000 people would be better off, after changes to abatement thresholds, which also come into force this week.

 "There is still much more to do," she said.